onefrankguy/frankmitchell.org/posts/regulating-voltage-with-junk-box-parts.md

 sacrifice less power][n0gsg], like using a MOSFET, but they come with other costs, like requiring more components to ruggedize them.

-## Noisy power supply protection ##

-Insert notes here about how AC can get into a DC power line and how you can filter it out (both high and low frequencies) with capacitors.

 ## Keeping part counts (and cost) low ##

-I had a bit of concern about my soldering skills after I put in that switch.
-See the front leg (as seen in the picture above, where front is closest to you) isn't connected to anything.
-I probed the joint with an ohm meter and it didn't go anywhere.
+The switch is next, and I had a bit of concern about my soldering skills after getting it in.
+The front leg (as seen in the picture above, where front is closest to you) isn't connected to anything.
+I probed the joint with the continuity check function on my multimeter and it didn't go anywhere.
 It didn't go to ground.
 It wasn't shorted to nearby components.
 It was just an unconnected solder pad on the board.
 The term for that kind of connection is "floating".

 It turns out that's a single pole double throw switch.
 So when it's in the off position, the front and middle legs are connected.
 When it's in the on position,